alex-boulay/MathStruct/README.md

 Book website: www.collisiondetection2d.net
 Author's game development blog: www.blackgolem.com

-Some other parts are adaptation from different sources ->Practical Geometry Algorithms. by Daniel Sunday PhD (parts on segment rays and polygons)
+Some other parts are adaptation from different sources:
+->Practical Geometry Algorithms. by Daniel Sunday PhD (parts on segment rays and polygons)